pkorduan/kvwmap-server/README.md

 ```
 $ git pull origin master
 ```
-in your directory USER_DIR/kvwmad-server.
+in your directory $USER_DIR/kvwmad-server.
 This will download all changes in files of this repository, but not the container itself or the images from which the containers has been run.
+Consider that the downloaded files will have the owner of the user that pull the repo.
+All files in kvwmap-server should be owned by gisadmin and group gisadmin.
 To rebuild the kvwmap container run the following command:
 ```
 $ kvwmap rebuild
 ```